astam08/SalmonSounds/README.md

 `status` is the status you want to be displayed.
 It can be `online`, `idle`, `dnd` or `invisible`.<br>
 `prefix` is the prefix you want your bot to use. (default: `!`)<br>
 `guild-invite-link` is the invite link to your Discord server.
 Have fun!<br>
+`botAdmins` is an array which should contain user ID's.
+It gives access to the `eval` command and more.